-When we talk with yearbook advisors and editors, we usually hear that the most stressful, most time-consuming part of their job is putting the book together.
+When we talk with yearbook advisers and editors, we usually hear that the most stressful, most time-consuming part of their job is putting the book together.
 It doesn’t have to be that way.
 You can make a yearbook page in less than an hour.

 And, sometimes, you can do it in far, far less.
 In this post, we’ll walk you through how to make that happen.
 The secret of how to make a yearbook page so quickly—and with so little stress—is found in one word: process.